 And if you’re a writer then you need an alternative platform that’s going to give you a steady stream of work for decent pay and know they’re actually going to pay out.

 Lucky for you, there are quite a few options that meet those criteria.

-So, if you’re ready to expand your horizons and try out some new options, here are the 12 best alternatives to iWriter for 2019:
+So, if you’re ready to expand your horizons and try out some new options, here are the 12 best alternatives to iWriter in 2020:

 Applying is straightforward and free.
 Once approved, you can choose your writing assignments based on the type of article, topic, required word count and how much it pays.